carterfm/README-GENERATOR/output/README.md

 ## Description <a id="description"></a>

-Placeholder description
+Placeholder

 ## Installation <a id="installation"></a>

-Placeholder instructions
+PLaceHoLdEr

 ## Usage <a id="usage"></a>

-Placeholder information
+REDLOHECALP

 ## Contribution Guidelines <a id="contribution"></a>

-Placeholder guidelines
+No

 ## Test Instructions <a id="test"></a>

-Placeholder tests
+I refuse

 ## License <a id="license"></a>

-This application's license is covered under the GPL-2.0 license.
+This application's license is covered under the MIT license.

 ## Questions <a id="questions"></a>

-My GitHub profile is [placeholdername](https://github.com/placeholdername), and I can be reached for questions via email at [placeholder@email.com](mailto:placeholder@email.com).
+My GitHub profile is [sklasdjg](https://github.com/sklasdjg), and I can be reached for questions via email at [aklsdjf@sd;kljglka.com](mailto:aklsdjf@sd;kljglka.com).